-is already pursuing this goal through study-phase contracts, leading to completion of two demonstration coolers in 2005.
-The ultimate detector temperature of 50mK will be reached by one of several adiabatic demagnetization refrigerator technologies currently under study.
+Long-lived 50mK coolers.
+Constellation-X requires reliable long-life first stage coolers operating at 5-10 K. The Advanced Cryocooler Technology Development Program (ACTDP) is already pursuing this goal through study-phase contracts, leading to completion of two demonstration coolers in 2005.
+The ultimate detector temperature of 50 mK will be reached by one of several adiabatic demagnetization refrigerator technologies currently under study.

-Grazing incidence reflection gratings Coupled to X-ray CCDs, gratings provide imaging spectroscopy in the 0.2 - 1.5 keV energy range.
-Study of the merits of different reflection gratings is needed: in-plane gratings similar to those flown on XMM-Newton, versus off-plane gratings.
-Novel event-driven CCDs can provide significant improvements in performance and robustness.
+Grazing incidence reflection gratings.
+Reflection gratings dispersed onto CCDs provide imaging spectroscopy in the 0.2-1.5 keV energy range and are similar to those flown on XMM-Newton.
+For Constellation-X, improvements to reduce weight and increase resolution are under study.
+Novel event-driven CCDs have recently been developed that provide significant improvements in performance and robustness.